-In 2021/22, the total allowable commercial catch (TACC) for giant crab was 7.5 tonnes.
-The total landed catch during the TACC season (1 July 2021 to 30 June 2022) was 7.6 tonnes, which was entirely targeted.
-Note that the slight catch in excess of the TACC in 2021/22 has been deducted from the 2022/23 TACC as part of the normal operating procedure.
-During the fishing year (16 November 2021 to 14 September 2022) the catch was 7.0t.
+In 2022/23, the total allowable commercial catch (TACC) for giant crab was 7.5 tonnes.
+The total landed catch during the TACC season (1 July 2022 to 30 June 2023) was 6.7 tonnes, which was almost entirely targeted.
+Note that a slight catch in excess of the TACC in 2021/22 was allocated against the 2022/23 TACC as part of the normal operating procedure.
+During the fishing year (16 November 2022 to 14 September 2023) the catch was 5.9t.

-In the previous 2020/21 assessment a large correction to effort data was applied that fundamentally changed the perspective of the CPUE trend from 2014/15 to 2020/21.
+In the 2020/21 assessment a large correction to effort data was applied that fundamentally changed the perspective of the CPUE trend from 2014/15 to 2020/21.
 This resulted in a significant reduction of CPUE and the understanding of the current stock status.
 The corrected data indicated that CPUE declined in 2020/21 to 0.55 kg/adjusted pot day, which is just above the limit reference point.

-The 2021/22 CPUE increased significantly to 0.95kg per adjusted pot day - well above the limit reference point.
-This is a very positive sign, but the strength of this evidence must be viewed with caution as significant changes in fishing operators occurred.
+The 2022/23 CPUE increased significantly to 1.10kg per adjusted pot day - well above the limit reference point.
+This is a very positive sign but the strength of this evidence must be viewed with caution as significant changes in fishing operators occurred.
 Consequently, the change in CPUE may be more a result in the change of fishing activities than a change in the stock.
 The changes in the fishing fleet cannot be corrected/adjusted for due to the small nature of the fishery and the correction already applied to logbook data from 2014-2020.
 Given the slow growth of giant crab, such a rapid increase in biomass is unlikely.
-If this was due to a particularly strong age class growing up above the size limit, it would also be expected that mean weight would have decreased substantially - which did not occur.
-The CPUE in this year is reassuring, however further data is required (including length-frequency data) to provide an additional indicator of the stock status.
+If this were due to a particularly strong age class growing up above the size limit, it would also be expected that mean weight would have decreased substantially.
+Whilst a modest decrease has taken place, it was less than would have been expected if legal biomass had increased through recruitment in proportion to the CPUE increase.
+CPUE has now increased for two years in a row (since the operator changes), however further data is required (including length-frequency data) to provide an additional indicator of the stock status.
 In future when a longer time series of CPUE data is available from the new operators this will again provide insight into biomass trends.